Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 - Exposure to family violence — witnessing domestic violence in the home is recognized as a form of significant harm in its own right in the ACT

 For foster carers, this becomes relevant in situations beyond the child placed in your home.
-If a child at school discloses something, if you observe something concerning at a contact visit involving a sibling, or if a child in your neighborhood has signs of neglect — the obligation applies in each of those situations.
+If a child at school discloses something, if you observe something concerning at a contact visit involving a sibling, or if a child in your neighborhood has signs of neglect, you can make a voluntary report in each of those situations.
+If you are a mandated reporter because of another role, the mandatory duty applies within that role and to relevant information obtained through that work.

 What to Report and to Whom